chrisseaton/chrisseaton.github.io/truffleruby/basic-graal-graphs/index.md

 <a href="exampleLocalVariablesState@6.svg"><img src="exampleLocalVariablesState@6.svg"></a>
 </figure>

 How can Graal throw away information about local variables like this?
 If we attached a debugger at the second line of that method we'd want to see the value of the local variable a at that point.
 How does that work?
 Graal maintains metadata about the state of the program at locations called *frame states*.
 These are only added where needed, such as at the start of a method, or at locations such as method calls (the call to `opaqueCall` here).
-As well as the debugger they're also used so that optimized code and be deoptimized if you attach a debugger.
+As well as the debugger they're also used so that optimized code can be deoptimized if you attach a debugger.
 These are hidden by default in most tools, but we can show them if wanted.
 The value of the local variable a was the result of the addition operation, and we can see an edge from that operation into the `FrameState`, as well as to the two places where it is actually used.

 ## Method calls